 The court shall not make an order unless it considers that doing so would be better for the child than making no order at all.

-Issues in relation to the child’s upbringing can be resolved in four ways:-
+Issues in relation to the child’s upbringing can be resolved in three ways:-

 By agreement between the parties;

-By means of ‘alternative dispute resolution’– this encompasses a wide range of possible alternatives to the court process to assist parties to resolve all matters in dispute in a dignified and respectful way; for example mediation or collaborative law;
+By means of ‘alternative dispute resolution’– this encompasses a wide range of possible alternatives to the court process to assist parties to resolve all matters in dispute in a dignified and respectful way; for example mediation;

 By court order.